 From July to October, Zambia safaris, which are centered on animal viewing, provide unmatched wilderness experiences.

 The best time for your holiday to Zambia is between May and October, during the dry season.
-Animals congregate around watering holes, rivers and lakes while the vegetation is starting to thin out, making for easy spotting of a myriad of species.
-The impressive Victoria Falls, a UNESCO World Heritage Site, have lower water levels in the dry season in Zambia.
+Animals congregate around watering holes, rivers and lakes while the vegetation is starting to thin out, making for easy spotting of every species of African wildlife.
+The impressive Victoria Falls, a UNESCO World Heritage Site, has lower water levels in the dry season in Zambia.
 You will however still experience the best of this Zambian destination highlight as there will be less spray from Vic Falls, leading to better panoramic views and exploration of the surroundings.

-Planning a Zambia wildlife safari for the wet or green season from November and April has its advantages and disadvantages.
+Planning a Zambia wildlife safari for the wet or green season from November and April has its advantages.
 The national parks in Zambia are lush and green and the spectacular scenery is teeming with new arrivals to the animal kingdom.
 Also known as the emerald season, your holiday in Zambia during this time will make for prolific bird viewing.

 Between April and May, your safari of a lifetime to Zambia will offer astonishing views of the amazing Victoria Falls.
 The Falls are their mightiest just as the rainy season is coming to an end.
 When considering a Zambia vacation, just be aware that the more remote parks as well as some camps in Lower Zambezi and Kafue shut down during the height of the rainy season.